XavierDefontaine/CV/README.md

 ||||Legacy code||
 ### Projects 👨🏻‍💻
 #### [Process Reviews Dashboard](https://github.com/XavierDefontaine/ProcessReviewSite)
-_'A web app for reviewers and students to book reviews and track their progress visually over time.'_
+_"A web app for reviewers and students to book reviews and track their progress visually over time."_

 In this final group project at Makers, I:
 - Challenged myself by learning an entirely new stack which was not taught on the course and deployed in just over a week.